 - 16 Elements of High-Converting Facebook Pages That You Can Copy

 If you can create an even bigger resource article than the one above, you’ll get more backlinks.
-You can expand yours to 25, 50 or more (though you should probably categorize them in some way if the total number is higher than 50).
+You can expand yours to 25, 50, or more.

 Here are some fresh headline ideas that you can model for your resource:

 - 25 Copywriting Blogs That Will Make You More Money

 - 50 Copywriting Blogs You Didn’t Know Existed

 - 27 Copywriting and Content Marketing Blogs That Will Send You Free Traffic